Below is a summary of ongoing research projects in our lab.

 Asthma: Puerto Ricans share a disproportionate burden of childhood asthma in the United States, no disease-susceptibility genes have been confidently identified in this ethnic group.
 Over the last six years, our collaborate Dr. Celedon has used funding from NIH (grant HL079966) and internal sources to collect genetic, epigenetic and phenotypic data in up to 1,127 Puerto Rican school-aged children (with and without asthma), including genome-wide (GW) genotypes, expression profiling and DNA methylation.
 Building on this work, we obtained new NIH funding (grant R01 HL117191) to conduct a GW study of DNA methylation and gene expression studies using DNA/RNA from two tissues (white blood cells [WBCs] and nasal epithelium) in Puerto Rican children, thus expanding our sample size.
 On the basis of our preliminary studies, we hypothesize that single nucleotide polymorphisms (SNPs) that are more common in West Africans than in members of other ethnic groups (“African”) and SNPs that are common across racial ancestral groups for PRs (“cosmopolitan”) influence asthma and lung function in Puerto Rican children.
 To test this hypothesis, we will use an approach integrating our “omics” data in a well-characterized cohort of Puerto Rican children.

-Motivated by the rapidly generating datasets from our collaborator, we are interested in analyze multi-omics data in a unified framework.
-Particularly, we are trying to understand the following relations among DNA, RNA, and methylation data on the same cohort of samples from multiple tissues: A) Expression quantitative trait loci (eQTLs); B) Methylation quantitative trait loci (mQTLs); C) Expression qauntitative trait methylations (eQTMs).
+Motivated by the massive high-throughput omics datasets from our collaborator, we are interested in analyze multi-omics data in a unified framework.
+Particularly, we are trying to understand the following relations among DNA, RNA, methylation, and ATAC-seq data on the same cohort of samples from multiple tissues: A) Expression quantitative trait loci (eQTLs); B) Methylation quantitative trait loci (mQTLs); C) Expression qauntitative trait methylations (eQTMs); D) chromatin accessibility QTLs (caQTLs)

 An Incomplete List of Our Collaborators